skornel02/duszamobile2021/SoftwareDocumentation.md

 The backend of data storage has been generified and can be found in `/lib/repositories/account_repository.dart`

 Currently one implementation exists, that uses the User's shared preferences.
-This might be upgraded to an online storage like Google drive in the future.
+This might be upgraded to an online storage like Google Drive in the future.

 ## Setting the project up

-First step is to install the dependencies (prior flutter installation is expected)
+First step is to install the dependencies (prior Flutter installation is expected)
 ```
 flutter pub get
 ```